goofball222/unifi/README.md

 **MAKE A VERIFIED BACKUP BEFORE UPDATING**

-* OPTIONAL - [system.properties](https://help.ubnt.com/hc/en-us/articles/205202580-UniFi-system-properties-File-Explanation) settings can now be passed to the container as a -e/--env flags at startup.
-This allows for a much easier HA automation/deployment setup for this container [(more detail and a PDF with examples here)](https://community.ubnt.com/t5/UniFi-Wireless-Beta/Unifi-Controller-High-Availability/m-p/1801933/highlight/true#M43494).
+* OPTIONAL - [system.properties](https://help.ubnt.com/hc/en-us/articles/205202580-UniFi-system-properties-File-Explanation) settings can now be passed to the container as -e/--env flags at startup.
+This allows for a much easier automation/HA/deployment setup for this container [(more detail and a PDF with examples here)](https://community.ubnt.com/t5/UniFi-Wireless-Beta/Unifi-Controller-High-Availability/m-p/1801933/highlight/true#M43494).
 It also allows easy support for an external Mongo DB.
-Envrionment variables must be in ALL CAPS and replace . with _.
+Envrionment variables must be in ALL CAPS and replace "." with "_".

 Example: